 Colorado Cannabis Transportation Laws

 Colorado law specifies drivers with five nanograms of active THC in their blood can be prosecuted for driving under the influence, though law enforcement officers are more likely to base arrests on observed impairment.
+In the event of an arrest, it will be in your best interest to get in touch with a Denver criminal lawyer as soon as you can.
+This will enable you to gain unprecedented access to their knowledge and expertise, so you can get off with the lightest sentence possible.
+Of course, caution is key in this circumstance.

 Colorado’s open container law makes it illegal to have cannabis in the passenger area of a vehicle if it’s in an open container, container with a broken seal, or if there is evidence that cannabis has been consumed.
 It’s also illegal to consume cannabis on any public roadway, and many Colorado Law Enforcement Officer have received advanced training in Advanced Roadside Impaired Driving Enforcement (ARIDE).RELATED STORYCan You Legally Transport Cannabis Across State Lines?